AllenJIL/allenjil.github.io/_posts/2019-05-30-Inverse_Problem_Essay.md

 ### Idea

 * treating the method discussed as the first iteration of a krylov method and construct subsequent iterations towards least-square inversion.
-* In stead pf BiSAR geometry, also can consider distributed static transmitters and receivers as well
+* In stead of BiSAR geometry, also can consider distributed static transmitters and receivers as well

-> Regularization by projection with a posteriori discretization level choice for linear and nonlinear ill-posed problems
+> Regularization by projection with a posteriori discretization level choice for linear and non-linear ill-posed problems
 >   * numerical implementation of regularization
->   * finite-dimensional system of linear or nonlinear equations
+>   * finite-dimensional system of linear or non-linear equations
 >   * priori and posterior discretization

 > On Krylov projection methods and Tikhonov regularization